 INSURANCE REFERRAL: Most HMO’s and other managed care organizations, require a referral from your primary care physician to see a specialist.

 TREATMENT REFERRAL: Most referring physicians and dentists will give you (or mail or email us directly) a treatment referral slip for you to be evaluated and treated by one of our surgeons, this is your doctor’s recommendation for surgical treatment.
 It is very important that the referral slip includes your first and last name, date of birth and teeth numbers if applicable.

 FINANCIAL POLICIES AND PROCEDURES

-At Facial Cosmetic & Maxillofacial Surgery, P.C., we believe that all patients deserve the best medical/dental care that can be provided.
+At Maxillofacial & Implant Surgery of Western Mass, P.C., we believe that all patients deserve the best medical/dental care that can be provided.
 In order for us to provide you with the highest quality care and current technology, we must insure that we are able to meet the expenses necessary to operate this facility.
 To ensure that these expenses are met, we provide you with this agreement to acquaint you with our financial policy.

 PAYMENT AT TIME OF SERVICE

 In order to establish an optimal relationship with our patients and to avoid misunderstandings; our staff is trained to consistently inform you of our payment policies.
 Payment is required for all services at the time they are provided.
 Our staff will make a good faith effort to pre-verify your insurance eligibility.
 For those insured patients, any applicable co-payments, co-insurance and/or deductibles will be collected at the time of service.
 All self-pay patients, which, includes patients receiving cosmetic services, are required to pay, in full, at the time of service.
 For some procedures a deposit may also be required.